Are Poetry Competitions a Scam? (Don't Pay to See Your Work in Print)

 The website Winning Writers has a list of vanity publishers who also run writing competitions.

 Mums Net frequently has discussions about fake writing contests in schools.
+Ensure a poetry competition is legit before allowing your kids to enter their poems.

 Why Aren't There More Free-to-Enter Poetry Competitions?